cap-js/docs/guides/open-type.md

 <div v-html="$frontmatter.synopsis" />

-## Open Entity and open Complex Types
+##  Entity and Complex Types

-An entity type or a complex type may indicate that it is open, allowing clients to add properties dynamically to instances of the type by specifying uniquely named property values in the payload used to insert or update an instance of the type.
-To indicate that the entity or complex type is open, the corresponding type must be annotated with `@open`.
+An entity type or a complex type may be decalred as open, allowing clients to add properties dynamically to instances of the type by specifying uniquely named property values in the payload used to insert or update an instance of the type.
+To indicate that the entity or complex type is open, the corresponding type must be annotated with `@open`:

 ```cds